SumiaFish/ObservableEvent/README.md

 # ObservableEvent

-`ObservableEvent` is an event dispatcher used to handle a group of events that implement the `ObservableEvent` protocol.
+`ObservableEvent` is an event dispatcher used to handle a group of events that implement the `ObservableEvent` protocol.This framework relies on RxSwift.

 ## Usage